Alhucemas landing: Siege of Kudia Tahar

 Abd el-Krim had received forehand information of the landings, since Spanish preparations at Ceuta and Melilla were quite publicised.
 He then tried to deal a spectacular blow to the Spanish defenses around Tetouan, the protectorate's capital, where he sent his second-in-command, former Raisuli supporter Ahmed-el-Heriro.
 The plan consisted in breaking the Estella Line in the mountain range just south of Tetouan, opening the door to the conquest of the city.
 The most advanced outpost in that region was the stronghold of Kudia Tahar, just 6 km south of the Martil river, defended by Aragonese and Catalan troops and supported by a battery of 75 mm mountain guns.
 The assault began on 3 September 1925, and Kudia Tahar came under siege.
 The Rifian offensive forced Primo de Rivera to send back to Ceuta Legion and Regulares forces from Alhucemas.
 These troops, supported by 16 Breguet XIXs planes, relieved the Spanish position on 13 September.
 Rifian forces were beaten back with heavy casualties.

 Fleet diversionary operations

 In order to deceive Abd el-Krim on the real landing point, both convoys shelled Rifian coastal redoubts; the Ceuta flotilla attacked Oued Laou, mounting a diversionary amphibious operation, while the Melilla flotilla, supported by French warships, feinted a landing in Sidi Dris, both of them on 6 September.
 The diversionary missions were repeated on 29 September on Ras Afraou and Sidi Dris, in support of the Spanish breakout from the landing area.

+Chemical warfare

+During the weeks leading up to the landings, Spanish aircraft targeted the Riffian rearguard using 20 kg C-5 chemical bombs, manufactured in Melilla since 1922 and each loaded with 6.5 kg of mustard gas.
+These strikes aimed to inflict casualties on Riffian forces in zones where Spanish troops would only advance once the chemical hazard had cleared..
+On August 29, 1925, Sanjurjo telegraphed Primo de Rivera, reporting that mustard gas attacks around Alhucemas resulted in 160 rebel deaths and 180 cases of blindness.
+Though likely exaggerated, these figures generally align with later evaluations released by the Delegation of Indigenous Affairs following Abd-el-Krim's defeat.